latex3/hyperref/README.md

     manual.pdf, README.md, ChangeLog.txt,
     slides.pdf, paper.pdf, options.pdf, hyperref.pdf, backref.pdf,
     nameref.pdf (Also the HTML version of the manual can be put there.)
- 6. Update the databases if necessary, eg. for teTeX: mktexlsr .../texmf
+ 6. Update the databases if necessary, eg. for texlive: mktexlsr .../texmf

 ## AUTHORS/MAINTAINERS

  * Sebastian Rahtz (died 2016)
- * Heiko Oberdiek
+ * Heiko Oberdiek  (inactive)
  * The LaTeX3 Project